If you don't have nvm

 Once you click on the Chrome Extension, a login page will pop up and prompt you to log in (if you are using Microsoft Edge you will need to click on Open Side Panel).

-While we are loggin you in, we are storing your authorization information locally under ~/.zephyr
+While we are logging you in, we are storing your authorization information locally under ~/.zephyr

 in your root directly.
 Whenever you want to clean up your local profile information (they are JWT claims for each of the project you deployed through Zephyr), you can enter your root directory in terminal and run: